Home Compare ELG.DE vs ON

 Elmos Semiconductor vs ON Semiconductor: Which Stock Looks Stronger in 2026?

-Elmos Semiconductor SE holds the cleaner structural position, with the lead spread across growth and valuation.
-ON Semiconductor does not offset that deficit through any equally strong structural edge elsewhere.
+Elmos Semiconductor SE holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+ON Semiconductor still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ELG.DE: HDAX, ON: Russell 1000).